Pythm/ad-Lightwand/README.md

 <br>When 'morning' mode is triggered, mode will be set to 'normal' if not defined in room and after media players is turned off.
 <br>- 'night*' and 'off'
 <br>In addition to 'night' mode you can configure modes beginning with 'night', for instance 'night_Kids_Bedroom'.
 <br>All modes starting with 'night' in addition to 'off' will disable motion detection.
+<br>Set room in off mode with 'off_' + app name.
 <br>
 <br>'custom' mode will disable all automation and keep light as is for all lights.
 Useful for special days you want to do something different with the lights.